top of page

 On tip-toe, razor claws they creep

-and sneak outside the house
+and sneak beyond the house

 The fangs of Dracupuss, like scythes